Batman vs Black Panther

 It comes off as more of a threat, like a secret government death squad in cahoots with the head of police, not as a benevolent force in any way shape or form.
 Black Panther, on the other hand, couldn’t be more different.

 As Vox says about Black Panther, it contains a much more positive and progressive political message.
-And you don’t have to dig to find out what Black Panther has to say.
 It is Marvel’s most political movie yet, one that is absolutely grounded in black American identity.
 Black Panther acknowledges the horrific history of slavery, colonization, and the way these forces contributed to inequality in the United States.

 Black Panther investigates how its characters’ gain their sense of morality, and the answers aren’t easy, which produces a villain, Killmonger, who’s more thoughtful, with more thought-provoking motives, than any yet seen on screen.
 He sees Wakanda as weak because it didn’t and won’t help its African brothers and sisters who were taken to the West as slaves.